Counting Nitrogen Atoms – The History of Determining Total Meat Content

 “This is a thing of little labor.
 Flour is taken of the best wheat, ground moderately lest the bran goes through the sieve, for it ought to be purified as far as possible in order that all suspicion of mixture should be removed.
 Then it is mixed with the purest water and agitated.
 What remains after this process is set free by washing, for water carries off with itself whatever it is able to dissolve.
 The rest remains untouched.”

 “Afterward that which the water leaves is taken in the hands and pressed together and is gradually converted into a soft mass and beyond what I could have believed tenacious, a remarkable kind of glue and suitable for many purposes, among which it is worth mentioning that it can no longer be mixed with water.
 Those other parts which the water carries away with itself for some time float and render the water milky.
-Afterward, they gradually settle to the bottom but do not adhere together; but like a powder return upward at the slightest agitation.
+Afterwards, they gradually settle to the bottom but do not adhere together; but like a powder return upward at the slightest agitation.
 Nothing is more nearly related to this than starch or better, it is indeed starch.”

 The starchy material, he classified as flour.
 The characteristics he described is that it would ferment to give acid spirits, indicating its “vegetable nature.”
 The characteristic of the gluten, on the other hand, was of “animal nature” for “within a few days it gets sour and rots and very stinkingly putrifies like a dead body.”